A's score five runs in 11th to rally past Rockies | TSN

 Oakland trailed 9-5 before Max Schuemann doubled home a run to start the winning rally.
 Abraham Toro followed with an RBI single, and JJ Bleday tied the score with a two-run homer.

-Peter Lambert (2-3) loaded the bases on an intentional walk to Kyle McCann before walking Soderstrom to force in the winning run.
+Colorado loaded the bases on an intentional walk to Kyle McCann before Peter Lambert (2-3) walked Soderstrom to force in the winning run.

+“These guys in there, they don’t quit,” A's manager Mark Kotsay said.
+“Today’s an example of that.
+The unity that they’ve stuck together, the teamwork that they’ve created, the culture in there came out today as an example of the win.”

 Colorado starter Ryan Feltner pitched six scoreless innings and the Rockies took a 4-0 lead into the seventh but couldn't close it out.